Ekagrah/Linux-Ark-Dedicated-Server/README.md

 My idea of managing the mods took several iterations and trial and error.
 Eventually I arrived at my posted scripts which should take minimal customization to work for anyone (be gentle its my first time writing code for a public audience).

 The idea is that the powershell script, arkuxserv-v4.ps1, will live on your gaming rig.
 I typically run the ark-mod-probev2.ps1 first to see if there is anything to do, mainly habit from this process of experimentation.
 The arkserv_restart_v3.sh I have kept in my user home directory on the lubuntu server since I chose to use that user instead of another per the set up instructions.

+* When Steam does a mod up date launch ARK and it will show progress of mod installation in the bottom right corner.
+Once that is completed launch the powershell script and everything should work to copy the designated mods that have updated and to restart the server.

+## Troubleshooting

+* Use \`netstat -puln 2\>/dev/null | grep ShooterGame\' to check status of server.
+When you have two lines with one showing ':7778' then the server should be accessible.
+* Use \`ps -ef | grep -i ShooterGame\' to see that there are two processess, one if which is a tmux session.
+* Report errors and I'll be happy to address them.
+I tried to anticipate as many scenarios as possible but like I said, this is a first for me.

 ## Authors